EndBug/version-check/doc/auto-publish-walkthrough.md

-*Note: the result of all these steps can be found [here][1], in the workflow file I actually used for my package.*
+_Note: the result of all these steps can be found [here][1], in the workflow file I actually used for my package._

 ## 1. Making sure that the "publish" job gets executed on the version that has been just built

-The easiest way I found was just to put the two jobs in the same workflow, and having them both fire on every `push` event: the publish job was then limited to execute only if on the `master` branch and after the first one.
+The easiest way I found was just to put the two jobs in the same workflow, and having them both fire on every `push` event: the publish job was then limited to execute only if on the `main` branch and after the first one.

 - **Build job:**

 It needs to build the new version of the package, then **commit** it to the repository: committing is crucial because that allows the other job to pick the built version.
 To commit the changes made inside a workflow run, you can use one of my actions, [`add-and-commit`][2]: it will push the changes to the GitHub repository using a "fake" git user.
 You workflow job should look something like this: